msample/envoy-filter-example/inject.rst

   or any header is *downstream_inject_any* is true.

 use_rpc_response
-  *(optiontal, boolean)* whether to use the response information in the result. defaults to false.
+  *(optional, boolean)* in the case of "abort" actions, whether to use the response information in the grpc response.
+Defaults to false.
+  If this is true and the grpc response does not contain a response_code, the envoy-local response defined by this action's *response_code*, *resonse_headers* and *response_body* will be used.

 response_code
   *(optional, integer)* defaults to 500.